-Most of my sightings of mammals in Madagascar are lemurs.
-I’ve put them in another post – Lemurs in Madagascar I Encountered
+Most of my sightings of mammals in Madagascar are lemurs, obviously.
+I’d put them in another post – Lemurs in Madagascar I Encountered

-Other than lemurs, there are many interesting and lesser-known mammals I have found in Madagascar.
+Lemurs are attractive but I wouldn’t forget that there were many interesting and lesser-known mammals I encountered in Madagascar.

 Lesser hedgehog tenrec (Echinops telfairi)